Nagasaki45/digital-privacy-soundscape/report/report.md

 ## Mastering

 During the mastering process I found that the soundscape contains almost no high frequency content.
-This is the result of using audio sources with sample rate of 16Khz, that have spectral content up to 8Khz according to Nyquist–Shannon sampling theorem [@shannon1949communication].
+This is the result of using audio sources with sample rate of 16Khz, that have spectral content up to 8Khz according to the Nyquist–Shannon sampling theorem [@shannon1949communication].
-I tried to add some higher frequency content by using exciters, overdrive on parallel track, saturation emulators and more but non of the solution really opened up the higher frequencies without sounding to harsh.
+I tried to add some higher frequency content by using exciters, overdrive on parallel track, saturation emulators and more but non of the solution really opened up the higher frequencies without sounding too harsh.
 Thereby, I decided that I won't fix this issue and will leave it as is.

-For the mastering I used 4 traditional mastering audio effects on the main bus:
+For the mastering I used 4 traditional mastering audio effects on the main bus as presented in figure \ref{daw-mastering}:

 - **EQ** to boost the low and high ends of the spectrum and attenuate some blur in the low mids and harsh sound in the high mids.
 - **Compressor** with ratio of 1.5 and slow attack and release to reduce the dynamic range by up to 6db.
 This compressor is very clean and I found it perfect for the mastering task.
 - **Tape simulator** to add saturation and warm up the overall mix a bit.
 Note that the dynamics section of the effect was not used.
 - **Mastering limiter** with threshold set to -3db to make sure that the final result doesn't clip, and to boost the overall signal in few more decibells.
 The maximum output is set to a value lower than 0 to make sure no inter-sample peaks will clip.

-The tape simulation on the main bus is very responsive to changes in input gain.
+The tape simulation on the main bus is very sensitive to changes in input gain.
 I wanted it to work on relatively hot signal, so I started by boosting the mix track by 10db, causing it to play close to the 0db limit of the DAW.
 If I wasn't using this tape simulation I would probably keep the mix track on 0db and boost the entire mastering by the limiter at the end of the mastering chain.